WELCOME TO MOTHERS' MILK BANK

 Milk Bank Processes

-At Mothers’ Milk Bank, our processing method is aligned with the guidelines developed by the Human Milk Banking Association of North America which governs non-profit milk banks.
+At Mothers’ Milk Bank, our processing method is aligned with the guidelines developed by the Human Milk Banking Association of North America (HMBANA) which governs non-profit milk banks.
 We comply with tissue banking and FDA food processing requirements.
-Mothers’ Milk Bank is one of the oldest non-profit milk bank in the United States.
+Mothers’ Milk Bank is the oldest non-profit operating milk bank in the United States.
 If you have any questions regarding our screening or processing, please contact Mothers’ Milk Bank at 877-375-6645.

 Packaging

 We package all milk from Mothers’ Milk Bank in tamper-proof sealed glass bottles.
-In addition to the donor human milk, each package includes: • Instructions on thawing, storing, and using the milk • An invoice for the processing of the milk, shipping and handling charges (payable to Mothers’ Milk Bank) • A FedEx Ground mailing slip to use when you are ready to return the empty cooler • All the donor human milk supplied to you has been pasteurized or heat treated, bacterial tested and then frozen
+In addition to the donor human milk, each package includes, instructions on thawing, storing, and using the milk.
+An invoice for the processing of the milk, shipping and handling charges (payable to Mothers’ Milk Bank).
+A FedEx Ground mailing slip to use when you are ready to return the empty cooler.
+All the donor human milk supplied to you has been pasteurized or heat treated, bacterial tested and then frozen.

 Place all bottles in the rear of the freezer where it’s cold enough to keep ice cream firm.
 In the hospital, the freezer should register -20° C (-4°F).
 Keep milk away from the door where the temperature changes.